myramade/alien-attack-game/README.md

 ## Game Mechanics
 As I planned out the game, I needed to keep the game mechanics simple - use the arrow keys to move the characters and don't touch an alien.
 There is a fule level tracker, when you touch an alien you lose fuel. however, I need to spend a little more time being intentional aboutd the fuel level as there is no penalty for going negative on the fuel level (I'll have to change that soon).
 I rate the game **E** for everyone of the platformers game genre.
 Platformer games deal with jumping from platform to platform, having the player avoid obstacles.

+## Game Build
+Building the actual game was a bit easier because I did a lot of the prep work upfront.
+I began with a clean workspace, then uploaded all of the backdrops I created.
+The I added sprites one by one an programmed each as I uploaded them based on the actions they should take.

+Here's a link to the [Alien Attack Scratch project ](https://scratch.mit.edu/projects/711606366/).
+You can take a look inside and view the code blocks as they have been programmed.
+You can also remix this game to make it batter.
+If you do make improvmments be sure to share.
+Some suggested improveents includ:
+- adding more levels
+- adding complexity
+- addiing additional sound
+- extending the storyline
+- adding level completion screens
+- adding consequence to the gas levels - if levels fall to zero, end game (?)